 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This kale and cabbage slaw is a great way to incorporate nutritious kale into your diet, and besides being nutritious and delicious, it's low carb.
 The dressing is a light and easy dressing made with grainy Dijon mustard, some olive oil, and white wine or white balsamic vinegar.
 I add garlic to the dressing, but that could be left out.

 Add some chopped walnuts, pecans, or sliced or slivered almonds to give it some protein and extra crunch.
 I included instructions for toasting, but it's optional.
-If you prefer a mayonnaise-based dressing, toss the kale, cabbage, and walnuts with the mayonnaise dressing from this creamy coleslaw recipe, or try this popular dressing.
+If you prefer a mayonnaise-based dressing, toss the kale, cabbage, and walnuts with the mayonnaise dressing from our creamy coleslaw.

 - For the Salad: